alongir/katacoda-scenarios/hello-world/step1.md

 Deploy to Kubernetes: `kubectl apply -f ./release/kubernetes-manifests.yaml`{{execute}}.

-New poids should be under the default namespace.
+New pods should be under the default namespace.
 Let's see if the pods were added successfuly to our K8s cluster: `kubectl get pods -A`{{execute}}.